-Our Voterization Plan takes you through all of the steps you need to implement a campaign to integrate registration, education, mobilization, and voter protection without overtaxing your staff or resources, while staying within legal guidelines for nonprofits.
-Start by printing out the plan template, and then use other resources described in the plan to determine your next steps.
+This voter engagement plan provides all of the steps necessary to implement a campaign to integrate registration, education, mobilization, and voter protection without overtaxing staff or resources, while staying within legal guidelines for nonprofits.
 Our plan presents a menu of activities for your group to consider.
-Your organization may or may not be able to undertake all of the suggested activities; plan according to available resources.
+Your organization may or may not be able to undertake all the suggested activities, so plan according to available resources.
 If this is your first voter engagement project, remember to think long-term.
 It is usually best to start small and build your project over several election cycles.

-Please let us know that you are conducting a Voterization effort.
+Please let us know if you are conducting a voter engagement effort so that we can provide assistance, connect you with helpful resources, and/or spotlight your election-related work on our blog or in other NLIHC publications such as Tenant Talk.
 Call NLIHC's Field Team at 202-662-1530, or email us at outreach@nlihc.org.